AhmedFouad15/Simon-CAT-BOT/README.md

 - ```pip install python-telegram-bot```

 ### 2. Paste the code in your VM
-- Change the API Key, API Secret, Access Token, Access Token Secret to your own ones which you got from X Developer Account
+- Change the API Key, API Secret, Access Token, Access Token Secret to your own one which you got from X Developer Account
 - Change Telegram Token and Chat ID to your own one